icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/camerapath.md

 ## Summary

-A camera path and it's position, speed or FOV knots
+A camera path and its position, speed or FOV knots

 ## Properties